These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. How early should I arrive in the Roundtable room?

-A. Roundtable presenters should be present at the assigned table 15 minutes before the designated start time.
+A. Roundtable presenters should be present at the assigned table 10 minutes before the designated start time.
 This will allow you to have your full time slot without concern for lost time.
-No relaxation of time slots will be made for any reason, not even when the presenter has a legitimate reason for not being seated and prepared to present.
+No relaxation of time slots will be made for any reason0

 Q. Am I free to move to other tables after my own presentation to hear topics of great interest to me?